mongodb/docs/source/reference/javascript.rst

 .. js:function:: db.fsyncLock()

-   Forces the database to flush all write operations to the disk and locks the database to prevent additional writes until the lock is released using the :js:func:`db.fsyncUnlock()` command.
+   Forces the database to flush all write operations to the disk and locks the database to prevent additional writes until the user releases the lock with the :js:func:`db.fsyncUnlock()` command.

    This command provides a simple wrapper around a :command:`fsync` database command with the following